 Before you create a gaming team logo, figure out what you want your team’s personality to be.
 Do you want to scare your opponents with in-your-face imagery, or appeal to fans with something friendly and inviting?
 There’s no one right answer — it all depends on what kind of team you want to be.

 The great thing about online tools like Tailor Brands is that you can play around with different options for your logo and see what works best, without having to spend a dime.
+But if you don’t have the time or patience and you’d rather leave the work to a professional, you can hire a designer on Fiverr to make you a completely unique logo based on your own personal preferences.

 Click here to see some more of the best logo design services.